ajomuch92/vuejs-challenge/README.md

 # Vue JS Code Challenge

-For this challenge, you have to fork this repo and create a challenge following this step
+For this challenge, you have to fork this repo and create a challenge following these steps:
 1. Create a new proyect using Vite, Vuejs 3 and Typescript
 2. Inside this proyect, create a new component, following the next acceptance criteria:
     1. The component name is Autocomplete